JamieFristrom/dungeonlife/README.md

 # it's not you it's me

-Some current known problems: no custom animations are working, the localization is missing, and some of the images are missing (the minimap tiles in particular are a game-breaker.)
-The in-app purchases are still wired to the original Game; you'll have to create your own in-app purchases and change the id's in order to let people buy things in yours.
+Some current known problems: no custom animations are working, the localization is missing, and some of the images are missing.
+The in-app purchases are still wired to the original Game; you'll have to create your own in-app purchases and change the ids in order to let people buy things in yours.

 If you spot other problems, it's probably because there are other issues running the code in a standalone place.
 You can check my test place https://www.roblox.com/games/4476008779: if the bug happens there too, it's not you, it's me. :)